 The blood sugar levels of healthy children lie between 70 and 150 mg/dL.
 It is normal if your child’s blood sugar fluctuates in this range.
-Blood sugar is typically higher after having a meal and lower after intense physical workout.
-To help keep your child’s blood sugar in the normal range, ensure that you are giving him healthy diet full of fresh fruits and vegetables.
+Blood sugar is typically higher after having a meal and lower after an intense physical workout.
+To help keep your child’s blood sugar in the normal range, ensure that you are giving him a healthy diet full of fresh fruits and vegetables.

 For children who are aged between 5-11, normal blood glucose levels are 70 to 150mg/dL.
 Fasting blood sugars must be close to the lower end of normal sugar level.
 Blood sugar after meals and before bedtime should be close to the upper end.
 Glucose level below 120mg/dL during night calls for medical attention.

 Age 12 and above